 Keeping costs down during your vacation can be important.
-We’ve put together some great cost saving tips to make your next road trip one for the books.
+We’ve put together some great cost-saving tips to make your next road trip one for the books.
 Get a discount RV rental because renting an RV doesn’t have to break the bank.

-When to travel: High season starts from about mid June to mid September.
+When to travel: High season starts from about mid-June to mid-September.
 If you can avoid traveling during this time you can get a cheaper RV rental.

-Size of RV: When choosing which RV to book consider travelling in a smaller RV.
+Size of RV: When choosing which RV to book consider traveling in a smaller RV.
 Most of your time will be spent driving or exploring the area you are visiting, not sitting in the RV.
 A smaller RV will also save you gas.
 Check out some tips for maximizing RV gas mileage.

 Bring your own meals: Most RV’s come equipped with a kitchen.
 Bring your own meals to cook so you save money on eating at restaurants.
 Plus we always think that camp food is some of the best food out there.

 Research parks or campgrounds: It’s always a great idea to research the parks and campgrounds you plan to attend.
 Read reviews, check on costs, and how far the experiences you want to see are from where you will be parking.
 A little pre-planning goes a long way when you are trying to budget your RV rental road trip.

 And last but not least.
 Remember to have fun!
 Enjoy the sights, experience the most, and the cost of your RV will feel discounted because it’ll be worth the experience.

 For more information on discount RV rentals check out these articles.